Tutorials

 Tutorial 1: Fraud Detection through Graph-Based User Behavior Modeling

-Lecturers:- Alex Beutel (Carnegie Mellon University, USA)
+- Alex Beutel (Carnegie Mellon University, USA)

 - Leman Akoglu (Stony Brook University, USA)